What is EMDR Therapy?

 Resolve the Memory, Resolve the Problem

-EMDR Therapy views all emotional, psychological, and behavioural problems as being related to ‘stuck’ (unprocessed) memories.
-It follows that by identifying and processing these memories safely, a person’s emotional, psychological and behavioural problems will also resolve.
-In fact – this is exactly what happens following EMDR Therapy (!).
+The theory underpinning EMDR Therapy views the majority of emotional, psychological, and behavioural problems as being related to ‘stuck’ (unprocessed) memories.
+It follows that by identifying and reprocessing these memories safely, a person’s emotional, psychological and behavioural diffisulties will also resolve.
+This is exactly what we observe following EMDR Therapy.
+Here is a brief summary of key points about this therapy:

-- EMDR Therapy has been extensively researched and validated as a very effective approach for both “Big T” (life threatening) and “little t” (non-life-threatening) traumatic experiences.
+- Over the past 30 years, EMDR Therapy has been extensively researched and validated as a very effective approach for BOTH single-incident (life-threatening) and also repeated (non-life-threatening) interpersonal traumatic experiences.

 - There is also strong research support that EMDR Therapy is useful for a wide range of behavioural and psychological difficulties including: Depressive disorders, all forms of Anxiety (Panic, Phobias, Social Anxiety, PTSD, OCD etc), Addictive and Compulsive behaviours, Eating Disorders, Chronic Pain, and Complex Trauma (c-PTSD).